 Welcome to the BSCC Newsroom

-Welcome to the Board of State and Community Corrections Newsroom.
+Welcome to the newsroom.
 This page includes articles about promising practices underway in the counties, press releases and announcements about the BSCC, and archived press materials released by the BSCC since 2013.

-For Public Records Act Requests please contact the PRA Coordinator at BSCC.PRACoordinator@bscc.ca.gov or (916) 445-5073
+- For Public Records Act Requests please contact the PRA Coordinator at BSCC.PRACoordinator@bscc.ca.govcreate new email

-For all other press inquiries please call Communications Director Tracie Cone at 916-322-1054 or firstname.lastname@example.org
+- For all other press inquiries please contact Communications Director Tracie Cone at firstname.lastname@example.org new email

 Promising Programs in Practice